econchick/new-coder/website/_posts/Scrape/2013-03-03-Part-4-Pipelining-data.md

 ### Setup our Pipeline

-We've setup our spider to crawl and parse the HTML, and we've set up our database to take the parse data.
+We’ve setup our spider to crawl and parse the HTML, and we’ve set up our database to take the parse data.
 Now we have to connect the two together through a pipeline.

+Create a file called `pipelines.py` in `my_scraper/scraper_app/` directory.
 In `pipelines.py`, we will define a session (the actual connecting to the database), as well as the feeding/writing of data to the database.

-We'll need to import SQLAlchemy's `sessionmaker` function to bind to the database (create that connection), as well as import our models.
+We’ll need to import SQLAlchemy's `sessionmaker` function to bind to the database (create that connection), as well as import our models.

 ```python
 from sqlalchemy.orm import sessionmaker